mayasaffron/Kaur-Health/testing.md

 ![ add to bag view ](readme-materials/bug_screenshots/bug_7(c).png)
 ![ add to bag view ](readme-materials/bug_screenshots/bug_7(d).png)

-- I struggled to understand how to add to the dictionary, with a sub disctionary.
-To better understand the logic i loaded pythin in my cli and practised
+- I struggled to understand how to add to the dictionary, with a sub dictionary.
+To better understand the logic I loaded python in my cli and practised
 ![ adding to subdictionary ](readme-materials/bug_screenshots/bug_7(e).png)
-I finally understtod that i needed to do dict[key] = value
+I finally understood that I needed to do dict[key] = value

-- However, my code was still wrong and if block which handled eventualities of a service being added to the bag, was getting completely skipped and the only logic was coming from the else block.
+- However, my code was still wrong and the if statement that handled the eventualities of a service being added to the bag, was getting completely skipped and the only logic was coming from the else block.
 ![ adding to subdictionary ](readme-materials/bug_screenshots/bug_7(f).png)
 ![ adding to subdictionary ](readme-materials/bug_screenshots/bug_7(g).png)

-- I then went to my Product_detail.html template, where i passed in `product_is_service` After more debugging and adjusting, i learnt that the issue was not that `product_is_service` was not being recognised/ passed in, but was definitely within my code, in views.
+- I then went to my Product_detail.html template, where I passed in `product_is_service` After more debugging and adjusting, I learnt that the issue was not that `product_is_service` was not being recognised/ passed in, but was definitely within my code, in views.

-- FINALLY after trial and error, debugging and support from peers..
+- FINALLY, after trial and error, debugging and support from peers..
 I was able to understand that I needed a sub dictionary WITH a sub array inside.
 My current subdictionary
 ```
 bag["services"] = {item_id: quantity}
 ```
-was throwing errors becuase a) plural of service was not a wise choice for the name. b) it was not nested correctly.
+was throwing errors because a) plural of service was not a wise choice for the name. b) it was not nested correctly.
-The correct sub dictionary, also had an array within it
+The correct sub dictionary also had an array within it

 ```
 bag[item_id] = {'item_is_service': {product.name: quantity}}
 ```
 - After making these adjustments, the correct messages were displaying.
-In order to solve the service count issue, I simply added the varibale service_count into the else block for my service logic in the contexts.py file.
+To solve the service count issue, I simply added the variable service_count into the else block for my service logic in the contexts.py file.

 ## Bug 7 - 'This is a service' message displaying on order summary
-solution: assessed the logic necessary for desired outcome, adjusted the html template.
+solution: assessed the logic necessary for the desired outcome, adjusted the html template.
 - I followed the logic from the mini project to help achieve functionality for my boolean field on the product model.
 ```
     service_category = models.BooleanField(default=False, null=True,